BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/homeworks/signal.md

 **Method 3 (Encrypt-then-MAC)**: First, we encrypt the message $$c = E(s, m)$$ and then generate a MAC on the ciphertext $$t = MAC(s, c)$$.
 To decrypt and verify we check that $$t == MAC(s, c)$$, then obtain the message $$m = D(s, c)$$.

+TODO: Explain better what tools are at disposal

 1) Explain why MAC-then-encrypt is vulnerable to an attack on ciphertext integrity.
 2) Explain why Encrypt-and-MAC is vulnerable to an attack on message security.
-3) Explain why Encrypt-then-MAC provides both ciphertext and plaintext integrity.
+3) Explain why Encrypt-then-MAC is not vulnerable to either attack described above.

 # 2) Who-in-the-Where?